Frederick Marathon

 The Frederick Marathon was the flagship race of several races held in Frederick, Maryland known collectively as the Frederick Running Festival.

+History

 The 7th annual marathon took place on May 2, 2010, and 706 participants finished.
 Carefirst (the mid-atlantic organization of the Blue Cross and Blue Shield Association), sponsored the event.

 In the 2010 race, Morton Caster of Westminster, Maryland won the men's race with a time of 2:44:57, while Becki Pierotti of Hazleton, Pennsylvania won the woman's race with a time of 3:14:49.

 A notable result in the marathon's history is Michael Wardian's breaking the then world record for fastest marathon while pushing a baby stroller.
 Wardian accomplished this in 2007 with a time of 2:42:21.
 Wardian also owns the men's record for the race, with a 2:26:44 finish in 2006.

 Other races that take place are a half-marathon, team relay race, 5K run, and kids fun run.

 It was announced in October 2010 that the marathon was discontinued.
 The safety of marathon runners was cited as a primary factor.
 The Running Festival will continue, with a focus on the half marathon.